BernsteinLab/BE_CD69_paper_2022/README.md

 # BE_CD69_paper_2022

-This repository contains code used for analysis and a subset of the figure generation for the preprint "Integrative dissection of gene regulatory elements at base resolution".
+This repository contains code used for analysis for the preprint "Integrative dissection of gene regulatory elements at base resolution".

 Raw data in fastq format is available on GEO under the following accessions:
  - WT Jurkat resting/stim ATAC-seq: GSE155555(Nasser et al. Nature 2021)